 • Projects in financially distressed areas and Indian country may receive up to 90% of the total project cost for a total not to exceed $5 million.

-The Public Works Board is currently recruiting qualified applicants for a position in its broadband program.
-Click to view more information and to apply.
+The Public Works Board is currently recruiting qualified applicants for its broadband program.
+Click the link below to view qualifications, and to apply.

 Public Works Board Broadband Program